Updated July 2026

 How do you motivate a sales team?

-The most effective sales team motivation combines recognition, clear goals, and skill development.
-Start by recognizing wins publicly and specifically — personalized video recognition messages are more powerful than generic Slack shoutouts.
+The most effective sales motivation combines recognition, clear goals, and ongoing skill development.
+Start by recognizing wins specifically and visibly — personalized video recognition messages have far more impact than generic Slack shoutouts.
 Set development goals alongside quota targets so reps feel they're growing, not just grinding.
-Regular pipeline coaching sessions with individual, deal-specific feedback have a strong impact on both motivation and performance.
+Regular pipeline coaching sessions with deal-specific, individual feedback sustain performance through slow periods better than any one-off motivational event.

 What are the best motivational sales videos?